const : Any

 implies the given JSON type.
 Therefore, combining this keyword with the

-keyword is redundant (or even
+type keyword is redundant (or even

 invalid if types don’t agree), and considered an